UW-UPL/Documentation/coord_app.md

 ## Final Points

-`TODO`: link to the Coord Responsibilities document

-1. Read the Coord Responsibilities document.
+1. Read the [Coord Responsibilities](https://github.com/UW-UPL/Documentation/blob/master/Coordinator-Responsibilities.md) document.
 Do you agree to follow the criteria listed therein?
 2. Are you availble to attend meetings that may fall on weekends or weeknights?